 We Were the Scenery

-We Were the Scenery / U.S.A.
-(Director: Christopher Radcliff, Writer and Producer: Cathy Linh Che, Producer & Cinematographer: Jess X. Snow).
+We Were the Scenery / U.S.A. & Canada (Director: Christopher Radcliff, Writer and Producer: Cathy Linh Che, Producer & Cinematographer: Jess X. Snow).
 15 minutes.

 In 1975, Hoa Thi Le and Hue Nguyen Che fled from Vietnam by boat and docked in the Philippines, where they were utilized as background extras during the filming of Apocalypse Now.
-This documentary short film premiered at the Sundance Film Festival and won the Short Film Jury Prize: Nonfiction.
+This documentary short film premiered at the Sundance Film Festival and won the Short Film Jury Prize: Nonfiction and the Special Jury Prize for Short Documentary Film at the Los Angeles Asian Pacific Film Festival.

 Director/Editor: Christopher Radcliff